Actifio/AGMPowerLib/README.md

 ```
 New-AGMLibGCEConversionMulti -instancelist recoverylist.csv
 ```
 This will load the contents of the file **recoverylist.csv** and use it to start multiple **New-AGMLibGCEConversion** jobs.
-The jobs will run in parallel (up to the slot limit).
-In PowerShell 5 they are started in series, however beginning with PowerShell 7 they are started in parallel in groups of 5 (which you can change with **-limit XX**)
+They will run in parallel but be started serially.

 What is not supported right now:

 1. Specifying more than one internal IP per subnet.